Operating profit definition

 Presentation of Operating Profit

 Operating profit is stated as a subtotal on a company's income statement after all general and administrative expenses, and before the line items for interest income and interest expense, as well as income taxes.
 If the reporting entity’s income statement contains no subtotals, then no operating profit will appear on the statement.
+A sample presentation of operating profit appears in the following exhibit, which contains an income statement.

 Operating Profit vs. Cash Flows